 Did you get a drone for Christmas or buy one for your kids?
 If you did you may already have discovered the difficulty in flying them.
 A quick look at various social media platforms will reveal the sheer volume of people who have experienced calamities with their drones including losing them, getting them entangled in trees, breaking them and even causing injuries.
-So if you are considering private caravan hire for your holiday this year to operate your drone in wide open spaces, here are some things to think about.
+Here are some things to think about when Flying a Drone on a Static Caravan Holiday.

 Flying a drone is not simple irrespective of whether it has a camera attached or is controlled via a smartphone.
 According to Adam Gibson from Ctrl.Me training is essential if accidents are to be avoided.
 He recommends at least 20 hours per week training over a fortnight to learn the correct configuration and piloting of the device.

-Many calamities are caused by incorrect calibration of the compass but they can also occur over something as simple as painting which can interfere with GPS.
+Many calamities are caused by incorrect calibration of the compass but they can also occur over something as simple as paint which can interfere with GPS.

 Rules and Regulations